 - You have dependents (other than children or a spouse) who live with you and receive more than half their support from you.

-- You are an orphan or ward of the court (or were, until age 18); documentation is required.
+- You are an orphan or ward of the court (or were, until age 18).

 - You are a veteran of the U.S. Armed Forces.